 He has taught public policy and administration courses as an adjunct professor at Northwestern University and the University of Illinois.
 Greg holds a B.A. in economics from Northwestern University and an M.A. in urban and quantitative economics from the University of Illinois.

 Sarah Allin is an Assistant Director with the Government Performance Lab.
 Prior to joining the team, she worked on advancing the economic security of vulnerable communities in North Carolina, Arkansas and Mississippi.
 Previously, as a Senior Policy Analyst with the Mississippi Economic Policy Center, she focused on strengthening access to higher education, workforce training and public work supports.
 Sarah earned a BA in Economics and BA in Public Policy from the University of North Carolina at Chapel Hill as well as a Master in Public Policy from Harvard Kennedy School.
-Sarah supports GPL’s work on Pay for Success through engagements with New York, South Carolina, Vermont and Louisville, Kentucky and has experience applying the Pay for Success approach to early childhood and criminal justice projects.
-She lives with her husband, Tom, and two dogs, Charlie and Tony, in Vermont.
+Sarah supports GPL’s work on Pay for Success through engagements with Florida, South Carolina, Vermont and Louisville, Kentucky and has experience applying the Pay for Success approach to early childhood and criminal justice projects.
+She lives with her husband, Tom, and two dogs, Charlie and Tony, in Durham, North Carolina.